 Conflicts of Interest: The authors declare no competing financial interests.

 Acknowledgments: R01MH096906 National Institutes of Health.

+Author contributions: A.D., M.T.B., T.D.W., and T.Y. designed research and wrote manuscript; A.D. and T.Y. performed research and analyzed data.

-Abstract
+Abstract (150 words)

-human lateral frontal cortex (LFC) consensus mapping between anatomy and psychological states. , we used a data-driven approach to generate a comprehensive functional-anatomical mapping of LFC 11,406 neuroimaging studies.e identified putatively separable LFC whole-brain co-, revealing 14 organized into three whole-brain networks Next, we used multivariate classification to identify the psychological states activity each , resulting in psychological profiles.
-We observed large functional differences networks, brain networks support modes of processing.
-Within each network, however, we observed low functional, suggesting discrete psychological are not. ur results are consistent with the view that regions work distributed to flexible, adaptive behavior.
+Extensive fMRI study of human lateral frontal cortex (LFC) has yet to yield a consensus mapping between discrete anatomy and psychological states, partly due to the difficulty of inferring mental states in individual studies.
+Here, we used a data-driven approach to generate a comprehensive functional-anatomical mapping of LFC from 11,406 neuroimaging studies.
+We identified putatively separable LFC regions on the basis of whole-brain co-activation, revealing 14 clusters organized into three whole-brain networks.
+Next, we used multivariate classification to identify the psychological states that best predicted activity in each sub-region, resulting in preferential psychological profiles.
+We observed large functional differences between networks, suggesting brain networks support distinct modes of processing.
+Within each network, however, we observed low functional specificity, suggesting discrete psychological states are not modularly organized.
+Our results are consistent with the view that LFC sub-regions work as part of highly parallel, distributed networks to give rise to flexible, adaptive behavior.

-Decades of research have suggested lateral frontal cortex (LFC) plays a critical role in the execution of flexible, goal-directed behavior.
+Decades of research have suggested lateral frontal cortex (LFC) plays a critical role in the execution of flexible, goal-directed behavior1.
 Such flexible behavior enables the navigation of complex, rapidly changing environments, the pursuit of distant goals in the face of various obstacles, planning for hypothetical future events, and the communication of complex ideas with others using language.
-Although extensive work has identified putatively separable psychological processes critical for flexible behavior– such as ‘working memory’, ‘inhibition’ and ‘conflict’– the precise organization of these processes within discrete lateral frontal anatomy remains actively debated.
+Although extensive work has identified putatively separable psychological processes critical for flexible behavior2– such as ‘working memory’, ‘inhibition’ and ‘conflict’– the precise organization of these processes within discrete lateral frontal anatomy remains actively debated.

 Much progress has been made in understanding the LFC’s functional organization by identifying putatively separable LFC subregions on the basis of properties that constrain information processing.
-For instance, discrete regions have been proposed based on differences in anatomical microstructural properties (e.g. cytoarchitecture) and anatomical and resting-state functional connectivity.
-Although these studies have helped carefully characterize important functional properties of LFC, it is unclear to what extent the boundaries derived from such methods correspond to the organization of brain activity observed during distinct psychological states.
+For instance, discrete regions have been proposed based on differences in anatomical microstructural properties (e.g. cytoarchitecture)3 and anatomical4-6 and resting-state functional connectivity7,8.
+Although these studies have helped carefully characterize important functional properties of LFC, it is unclear to what extent the boundaries derived from such methods correspond to the organization of brain activity observed during distinct psychological states9.